vlssanonymous/uq-predgan/README.md

 This repository is the official implementation of:

-*GAN for time series prediction, data assimilation and uncertainty quantification* paper
+***GAN for time series prediction, data assimilation and uncertainty quantification*** NeurIPS submitted paper.

 ## Directories: